scottgs/ML_DataAugmentation/cross-folds/fivefold/README.md

 ### Dry Run
   * Same directions as ```fivefold_execute.sh```, this script prints commands that would be used, useful for dividing or resuming work

+ ### Generate files
+   * These scripts are used by the fivefold_plan script and are not meant to be ran by themselves.